 - You may not have to put down as large of a down payment in comparison to a commercial trucking loan

-However, if you’re interested in building a fleet of trucks or growing your business, taking out a commercial trucking loan would be much more beneficial.
+However, if you’re interested in building a fleet of trucks, taking out a commercial trucking loan could help.
 Plus, a commercial trucking loan will allow you to build a financial history for your business.
-This will help you out in the future if you are ever faced with a situation where you need business funding.
+This will help you out in the future if you are ever faced with a situation where you need big rig lending again.

 How Do You Find Big Rig Lenders?